valory-xyz/optimus-quickstart/README.md

 ### Release v0.2.9???
 Introduces Olas Modius
 - Added Mode as default chain for staking and as primary chain for investment funds
-- Added feature to opt for Optimism
-- Added feature to restrict/expand activities onto selected chains
 - Removed Eth Mainnet from the pool of selectable chains due to gas costs
 - Added bridging to support Mode
 - Added investment strategy targeting Balancer investment pools on Mode